Variety

 Emma McElhannon

-Emma McElhannon was the Variety Editor for the BluePrints staff.
+Emma McElhannon was the Variety Editor for the Cedar BluePrints during the 2022-23 school year.
 They aspire to own their own bakery in the future.

 Avatar photo